Jason-G-M/DGT/main.md

 ## 2.4 NetCore 3.1

-The Dependency Graph Tool is based on .Net Core 3.1, download from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) if it is not in your local environment, [more Information](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1.7/3.1.7.md).
+DGT is based on .Net Core 3.1, download from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) if it is not in your local environment, [more Information](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1.7/3.1.7.md).

 ## 2.5 Node.js